smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **The Captain** by Will Wight, read 14 times

 **TOTAL**: 913 books read, with 464 unique titles.
+320 books were used only once for this square.
 Skipped 12 times.
 Substituted 4 times.

 #### Most Read Authors